hschhhwwwo0o/yamu/README.md

 <ins>Detailed descriptions of the modules and examples of their use are provided in the modules' documentation.</ins>

-To change the logic of module operation and check the result of its work in the application, you need to recompile the module.
+&emsp;To change the logic of module operation and check the result of its work in the application, you need to recompile the module.
 This can be done using the build_modules script; execute this command in the root of the project:

 ```sh
 npm run build-modules
 ```

-If something went wrong, you can compile the modules yourself.
+&emsp;If something went wrong, you can compile the modules yourself.
 To compile a module yourself, go to the module folder and execute the compile command:

 ```sh
 npm run compile